Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 The PSA copying function must then have test hooks implemented as outlined in [Validation of copying by memory poisoning](#validation-of-copying-by-memory-poisoning).

-For test implementation, we may choose one of two approaches:

-* Use transparent allocation-based memory poisoning.
-* Use memory poisoning functions and a new testsuite.

-As discussed in [the design exploration](#validation-with-existing-tests), the transparent approach is preferred.
+As discussed in [the design exploration](#validation-with-existing-tests), the preferred approach for implementing copy-testing is to implement it transparently using existing tests.
+This is specified in more detail below.

-We will specify the particularities of each approach's implementation below.

 #### Transparent allocation-based memory poisoning